Haleh Sahabi

-Haleh Sahabi (لاله سحابی, 4 February 1958 – 1 June 2011) was an Iranian humanitarian and democracy activist.
+Haleh Sahabi (هاله سحابی, 4 February 1958 – 1 June 2011) was an Iranian humanitarian and democracy activist.
 She was the daughter of former Iranian MP and veteran opposition figure Ezzatollah Sahabi, and the granddaughter of Yadollah Sahabi.
 She died at her father's funeral from cardiac arrest, the cause of her cardiac arrest however is disputed.

 Personal life

 Sahabi was born on 4 February 1958, in Tehran, Iran, daughter of Ezatollah Sahabi, and Zarrindokht Ataei, whose maternal uncle was Mehdi Bazargan.
 She was married to Taghi Shamekhi and has a son named Yahya and two daughters, Amene and Asie.

 Arrest and imprisonment

 Sahabi was a member of the "Mothers for Peace" group and a campaigner for women's rights.
 On 5 August 2009 she was arrested along with others in front of the parliament during President Mahmoud Ahmadinejad's second inauguration swearing-in ceremony.
 She was sentenced to two years in prison for "spreading propaganda against the regime" and "disrupting public order," but given temporary release for her father's funeral in May 2011.